PMST-Database/PMST-Ranglong/readme.md

 This PARALEX set contains person markers in Ranglong, including inflected verbal forms and pronouns.
 It constitutes part of the PMST (Person Marking in South-Central Trans-Himalayan) database.
 The PMST database is a collection of person forms from a broad sample of South-Central Trans-Himalayan languages collected with a common methodology and published as PARALEX sets.
 PMST sets can be used both for describing and analyzing language-internal distributions and for comparison of person forms.

-The general design principles of PMST are described in "Paper in JOHD".
+The general design principles of PMST are described in Auderset et al. (in prep; JOHD).
 Files and columns are described here only where they deviate from the PARALEX standard.
 For more details about the data, please consult the data_sheet.md in the docs folder.

 * PMST diverges most from the PARALEX standard and design principles in that the verb forms are abstract and do not contain a lexical verb stem.
 In its place, we use Σ